conan-io/docs/examples/dev_flow/debug/debugging_visual.rst

 Debugging shared libraries with Visual Studio
 =============================================

-We previously discussed how to debug dependencies in Conan with Visual Studio, but that requires the original build folder and build files to exist.
-Conan packages don't contain the necessary information for debugging libraries with Visual Studio by default.
-This information is stored in PDBs that are generated during the compilation of the libraries.
+We previously discussed how to debug dependencies in Visual Studio, but when using Conan to create your project is possible that the original build folder and build files don't exist.
+Conan packages don't contain the necessary information for debugging libraries with Visual Studio by default, this information is stored in PDBs that are generated during the compilation of the libraries.
 When using Conan these PDBs are generated in the build folder, which is generated during the building of the libraries and it's no longer needed afterwards.
 A case where the build folder won't be available is when cleaning the cache with ``conan cache clean``.